Close

 Are Liability Waivers Enforced in Cruise Ship Injury Lawsuits?

 Cruises might make passengers sign liability waivers before embarking to protect themselves from liability for potential accidents and injuries.
-However, victims might still be able to sue for compensation despite signing waivers.
+However, victims may still be able to sue for compensation even after signing waivers.

-Cruise ship liability waivers may not be enforceable if gross negligence caused an accident, the waiver contained ambiguous language the passenger could not understand, or the waiver contradicted public policy.
-Assuming you cannot sue because you signed a waiver before your trip could make you delay your case, putting you at risk of missing the filing deadline.
+A cruise ship liability waiver may not be enforceable if the ship makes port in the U.S. and the injury was due to negligence, the waiver contains ambiguous language that the passenger cannot understand, or the waiver contradicts public policy.
+Assuming you cannot sue because you signed a waiver before your trip, it could delay your case, putting you at risk of missing the filing deadline.
 We can carefully read the waiver and obtain and review evidence from the accident to determine if the court will enforce it.
-Before confirming you can sue, proceed as if you can and report the accident to the cruise ship, preserve evidence to the best of your ability, and seek medical attention for your injuries.

 Schedule a free case review from our cruise ship accident and injury lawyers by calling Rivkind Margulies & Rivkind, P.A. at (305) 204-5369.